 West Kern County Oil Museum is well worth a visit for if you live in the area or are traveling along Highway 5 between Southern and Northern California.

-One of the few remaining wooden oil derricks from the early days of oil production can be seen at the West Kern Oil Museum in Taft California.
-Run by a dedicated group of by volunteers the museum displays a huge collection of artifacts, equipment, displays, and pictures about the Kern County oil industry.
+One of the few remaining wooden oil derricks from the early days of oil production can be seen at the West Kern Oil Museum in Taft, California.
+Run by a dedicated group of volunteers, the museum displays a vast collection of artifacts, equipment, displays, and pictures about the Kern County oil industry.

-Kern County is still a huge oil producer with up to 60% of California’s oil output coming from the county.
-The Kern River oil field northeast of Bakersfield still produces millions of barrels of oil each year with the help of new technology.
+Kern County is still a considerable oil producer, with up to 60% of California’s oil output coming from the county.
+The Kern River oil field northeast of Bakersfield always produces millions of barrels of oil each year with the help of new technology.

-Inside the museum is an impressive selection of display.
+Inside the museum is an impressive selection of displays.
 Models of oil production facilities, drilling platform, and a replica of an early oil field.
-Also on display are fossils from nearby McKittrick Tar Pits, a display about Tuolumne Yokuts Indians, an oil field workers tent, pictures, signs, and books about the Kern County Oil fields.
+Also on display are fossils from nearby McKittrick Tar Pits, an exhibition about Tuolumne Yokuts Indians, an oil field worker tent, pictures, signs, and books about the Kern County Oil fields.

 The economy of Taft is still heavily dependent on the oil industry.
 However, the only wooden oil derrick you will find is at the West Kern County Oil Museum.
-The museum is located at 1168 Wood St, Taft, CA 93268 just off Highway 33.
-40 miles from downtown Bakersfield, California.
+The museum is located at 1168 Wood St, Taft, CA 93268, just off Highway 33.
+Forty miles from downtown Bakersfield, California.

 The Museum is open from 10:00 AM to 4:00 PM Thursday through Saturday.
 Sunday from 1:00 PM to 4:00 PM.